 How to cook Taquitos

-First option is to fry the taquitos.
-To do this you’ll need to heat up around 1/2″ oil in a pan, then add the taquitos and rotate until golden all around.
-Whilst this method is arguably quicker than baking, it brings with it the obvious hassle of shallow frying.
-If you’re not confident with this, you might want to consider baking.
+To do this, you’ll need to heat up around 1/2″ of oil in a pan, then add the taquitos and rotate until golden all around.
+This is the quickest method, and the taquitos end up beautifully golden and crisp.
+It does bring with it the obvious hassle of shallow frying.
+If you’re not confident with this, you might want to consider baking or air frying.

 taquitos on wire rack, half baked half fried

-I usually serve these in an appetizer context, sometimes at a dinner party, or even just as finger food at a potluck scenario.
-To go along side I recommend Tomato Salsa and Creamy Avocado Dip.
+I usually serve these in an appetizer context, sometimes at a dinner party, or even just as Finger Food at a potluck or gameday scenario.
+To go alongside, I recommend Tomato Salsa and Creamy Avocado Dip.

 If you like the sound of these Chipotle taquitos then definitely check out my Chipotle Mac and Cheese!